© TobiasK / CC BY-SA 4.0

 M.Sc.
 (Master of Science)

-Subjects: Electrical Engineering, Computer Science, Information Engineering, Information Technology (IT), Applied Engineering
+Subjects: Electrical Engineering, Computer Science, Information Engineering, Information Technology (IT)

 M.Sc.